learn-co-curriculum/phrg-git-add-patch/README.md

 ## Git Patch

 To stage our code, we have been using `git add <path>`, where `<path>` is the location of the file or directory we wish to stage.
 Often we wish to stage all of our changes, so we use `git add .`.
-But sometimes we make multiple changes across an application.
-To divide our commits up logically, facilitating easier code review and creating a better git history, we need to only stage some changes.
-And sometimes just some changes in a single file.
+But sometimes we make changes across an application.
+To divide our commits up logically we need to stage only select changes.
+In some cases, select changes containted in a single file.
 This is where the `--path` option comes handy.

-Here is an example.
+## Why

+Creating logical commits facilitates an easier code review for our team.
+This means they do a better job understanding your changes, offer better feedback, and make it easy for them to detect a possible bug, which can be a life saver for our application.
+It also creates a better git history for our project.
+A few weeks or months from now a developer may need to look back at the git history to identify how a feature was added.

+### Example

 For our reptile PR, we've added `:show` views for our Lizard and Turtle resources.
 We completed the lizard show logic first, then the turtle logic, but forgot to commit in between.
 We go to commit our lizard files first, but notice that our `routes.rb` contains logic for both reptiles. `git diff` returns: